UK Snooker Championship schedule and times today

-Some of the sport’s best players are in action on Monday in York

-The UK Snooker Championship continues with another intriguing day of action in store at the Barbican in York.
+The UK Snooker Championship continues with another intriguing day of action in store at the Barbican in York, including Judd Trump and Mark Selby’s second-round clashes.

-Judd Trump reached the second round with a convincing 6-1 win over Pang Junxu, despite suffering the apparent effects of flu and entering the tournament as the fifth player in history to win three back-to-back ranking tournaments last month.
+Trump reached the second round on Monday with a convincing 6-1 win over Pang Junxu, despite suffering the apparent effects of flu and entering the tournament as the fifth player in history to win three back-to-back ranking tournaments last month.

-Elsewhere, Mark Selby wasted no time joining Trump in the last 16 as he produced four half-centuries in a thoroughly one-sided 6-0 whitewash of qualifier Mark Joyce.

-‘The Rocket’ begins his campaign today after a week of promoting his new documentary ‘The Edge of Everything’, and the seven-time world champion battles Anthony McGill, while another legendary player, John Higgins, is also in action early against John O’Connor - here is the schedule on day four of the championship:
+O’Sullivan began his campaign with a 6-2 win over Anthony McGill after a week of promoting his new documentary ‘The Edge of Everything’.
+But today another player, Selby is also in action against Barry Hawkins.

 UK Snooker Championship - Monday 27 November schedule